 POWER COHORT II DEMO DAY

 On a dazzling and sunlit Friday, February 28th, 2025, Action 4 Health Uganda joyfully commemorated the graduation of 15 remarkable young women from the transformative POWER program — Providing Opportunities for Women in Entrepreneurship and Reproductive Health.
-This vibrant occasion not only celebrated their achievements but also signified the culmination of the second Cohort for the years 2024-2025, a milestone reached after the overwhelming success of the inaugural Cohort of 2022-2023, which paved the way for future generations of empowered women.
+This vibrant occasion not only celebrated their achievements but also signified the culmination of the second Cohort 2024-2025, a milestone reached after the overwhelming success of the inaugural Cohort of 2022-2023, which paved the way for future generations of empowered women.

 The spirited graduates showcased their innovative business ideas to an esteemed panel of judges, who attentively evaluated their presentations, drawn from the comprehensive training they had dedicated themselves to over the past six months.
 The judges included Sylvia Pimer, Youth Officer at the Ministry of Gender, Labour and Social Development, Dorothy Nakasaikya the Social Investment Fund Associate at Capital Solutions, and Sanyu Arthur Blick the Executive Director Anchors for Youth Africa (AYA).